cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Clearing the cofactor {#cofactor-clearing}

-The encodings of {{encodings}} always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
+The mappings of {{mappings}} always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
 Obtaining a point in G may require a final operation commonly called "clearing the cofactor," which takes as input any point on the curve.